Menu

 Car Insurance Price Index: Northern Ireland

-This shows a 7% drop from Q1 at beginning of the year.
-That’s £303 less than the cost of insuring a car in London, but still higher than in many other UK regions.
+This shows a 7% drop compared to 2024 (£671).
+That’s £204 less than the cost of insuring a car in London, but still higher than in many other UK regions.

 At CompareNI, we’ve analysed the latest data so drivers can see how premiums in Northern Ireland stand in 2025.